GronlunE/IDS-Synthesis-with-XTTS/README.md

 ### Synthesize with the SAME references as I ->

-2. Extract From .zip file (provided externally) extract the content of references into "references" and texts into "texts" folder under "synthesis_stage".
+2. From the .zip file (provided externally) extract the content of references into "references" and texts into "texts" folder under "synthesis_stage".
 3. Install https://github.com/coqui-ai/TTS by following their insructions for installation.
 "XTTS" folder can be used to store the model(s).
 4. Run synthesizer.py
+5. Run statistics.py
+6. Run display.py

 ### Synthesize with DIFFERENT references as I ->